-Welcome to the webpage of The English-Speaking Union New Orleans Branch!
-We've been an active Branch for more than 30 years, and have over 100 current memberships of both singles and couples.
-We have a full calendar of interesting events during each year.
+Welcome to the webpage of The English-Speaking Union US, New Orleans Branch!
+We've been an active Branch for more than 30 years, and have over 100 current memberships, including singles, couples, and the largest number of National Patrons of any ESUUS Branch.

 Fortunately, we can return to a full schedule of in-person events September through June plus being supplemented in 2021-2022 by the highly successful and interesting virtual ESUUS Happy Hour programs series organized by ESUUS Branches nationwide in 2020-2021 and broadcast monthly by ESUUS headquarters in New York City.